Hoosat-Oy/hoosat-mo/README.md

 ## Example Canister

-The `kaspa_test_tecdsa.mo` canister demonstrates how to use the `kaspa-mo` package to interact with the Kaspa blockchain.
-It fetches UTXOs from the Kaspa mainnet, generates ECDSA-based addresses, builds transactions, and signs them using the Internet Computer’s management canister (`aaaaa-aa`) for ECDSA operations.
+The `hoosat_ecdsa.mo` canister demonstrates how to use the `Hoosat-mo` package to interact with the Hoosat blockchain.
+It fetches UTXOs from the Hoosat mainnet, generates ECDSA-based addresses, builds transactions, and signs them using the Internet Computer’s management canister (`aaaaa-aa`) for ECDSA operations.
 The canister is configured for ECDSA transactions and uses the `dfx_test_key` for signing.

 ### Key Functions

-- `get_kaspa_address(derivation_path : ?Text) : async Text`
+- `get_hoosat_address(derivation_path : ?Text) : async Text`

-  - Retrieves an ECDSA public key from the IC management canister and converts it to a Kaspa address.
+  - Retrieves an ECDSA public key from the IC management canister and converts it to a Hoosat address.
   - Supports optional derivation paths (e.g., `"44'/111111'/0'/0/0"`).
   - Example:
     ```motoko
-    let addr = await get_kaspa_address(?"44'/111111'/0'/0/0");
+    let addr = await get_hoosat_address(?"44'/111111'/0'/0/0");
-    // Returns: "kaspa:qypq..."
+    // Returns: "Hoosat:qypq..."
     ```

-- `send_kas(recipient_address : Text, amount : Nat64) : async ?Text`
+- `send_hoosat(recipient_address : Text, amount : Nat64) : async ?Text`
   - Builds, signs, and serializes a transaction to send `amount` sompi to `recipient_address`.
-  - Fetches UTXOs from the Kaspa mainnet, selects one with sufficient funds, and creates a transaction with a recipient output and optional change output.
+  - Fetches UTXOs from the Hoosat mainnet, selects one with sufficient funds, and creates a transaction with a recipient output and optional change output.
   - Signs the transaction using ECDSA with `SigHashAll`.
   - Returns the serialized transaction JSON or `null` on failure (e.g., invalid address, insufficient funds).
   - Example:
     ```motoko
-    let result = await send_kas("kaspa:qypq...", 1000000);
+    let result = await send_hoosat("Hoosat:qypq...", 1000000);
     switch (result) {
       case (?json) { /* JSON-serialized transaction */ };
       case (null) { /* Failed to create transaction */ };